Supracondylar humerus fracture: Signs and symptoms

 A child will complain of pain and swelling over the elbow immediately post trauma with loss of function of affected upper limb.
 Late onset of pain (hours after injury) could be due to muscle ischaemia (reduced oxygen supply).
 This can lead to loss of muscle function.

-It is important to check for viability of the affected limb post trauma.
+The fracture can disrupt the neurovascular status of the distal arm.
 Clinical parameters such as temperature of the limb extremities (warm or cold), capillary refilling time, oxygen saturation of the affected limb, presence of distal pulses (radial and ulnar pulses), assessment of peripheral nerves (radial, median, and ulnar nerves), and any wounds which would indicate open fracture.
 Doppler ultrasonography should be performed to ascertain blood flow of the affected limb if the distal pulses are not palpable.
-Anterior interosseus branch of the median nerve most often injured in postero-lateral displacement of the distal humerus as the proximal fragment is displaced antero-medially.
-This is evidenced by the weakness of the hand with a weak "OK" sign on physical examination (Unable to do an "OK" sign; instead a pincer grasp is performed).
-Radial nerve would be injured if the distal humerus is displaced postero-medially.
-This is because the proximal fragment will be displaced antero-laterally.
-Ulnar nerve is most commonly injured in the flexion type of injury because it crosses the elbow below the medial epidcondyle of the humerus.
+The anterior interosseous nerve is most often injured in postero-lateral displacement of the distal humerus as the proximal fragment is displaced antero-medially.
+This is evidenced by the weakness of the hand with a weak "OK" sign on physical examination; instead, a pincer grasp is performed.
+The radial nerve would be injured if the distal humerus is displaced postero-medially as the proximal fragment will be displaced antero-laterally.
+The ulnar nerve is most commonly injured in the flexion type of injury because it crosses the elbow below the medial epicondyle of the humerus.

 A puckered, dimple, or an ecchymosis of the skin just anterior to the distal humerus is a sign of difficult reduction because the proximal fragment may have already penetrated the brachialis muscle and the subcutaneous layer of the skin.